Understanding Psoriasis: Symptoms, Triggers, and Treatment

 Psoriasis is a chronic autoimmune skin condition that affects 125 million people worldwide.
 It is a complex disease with a range of symptoms and triggers that can significantly impact a person's quality of life.
 Many wonder, is psoriasis contagious?
 Fortunately, it’s not.
 It is a skin disorder characterized by the rapid growth of skin cells.
 Normally, skin cells go through a cycle of growth and shedding over several weeks.

 However, in individuals with psoriasis, this process is accelerated to just a few days, causing an accumulation of thick, scaly patches on the skin's surface.
+To learn about natural treatment options, consider our Top 10 Homeopathic Ingredients for Psoriasis.
+If you're experiencing scalp issues, our article on Scalp Psoriasis might be helpful.

 As with any physical ailment, this disease not only affects individuals from the discomfort their experiencing but can influence a person’s mental state as well.
 Due to the scaly patches on the skin, a person may feel embarrassed or worried what others think.
 Frustration may occur by the persistent symptoms of psoriasis such as the itching and flaking that comes with flare-ups.
 A person may also feel isolated, stressed, or even depressed due to withdrawing from activities and dealing with the emotional toll that can come from psoriasis.